-The Windows Subsystem for Android is an upcoming feature that will allow users to run Android apps on Windows 11 PCs.
+The Windows Subsystem for Android is an feature that allows users to run Android apps on Windows 11 PCs.
 While it wasn’t ready to go when Windows 11 launched earlier this month, Microsoft has rolled out a preview of Android app support to members of the Windows Insider program running the latest Windows 11 preview builds.

 Microsoft has also released Windows Subsystem for Android developer documentation, which provides a few additional details about how Android apps will work